cfuendev/clockface/README.md

 To use Clockface, you need to deploy it yourself and customize it through a clockface.config.js file.
 Follow the steps below:

-Here's an example of how the clockface.config.js file should look:

 1. Clone the Clockface repository to your local machine.

 2. Install the required dependencies.